-Kiwanis would like to remain at its present location as many people are by now familiar with the current setup and are concerned about moving.
-If they could move the trailer solely onto Overflow's property this would be a sound solution bet as there is natural tie-in between recycling and dropping off donation goods and site is improved.
-Also, the trailer would not be moving far, and the move would cause the least amount of confusion.
-This arrangement though is subject to Overflow agreeing and having it meet zoning requirements.
+Kiwanis would like to remain at its present location as many people are familiar with the current setup and the group is concerned that moving the trailer will disrupt operations.
+Moving the trailer completely onto Overflow's property might be the best solution as there is a natural tie-in between recycling and dropping off donation goods, and site is improved.
+Also, the trailer would not be moving far, causing minimal confusion.
+This arrangement, though, is subject to the agreement of Overflow and having that site meet zoning requirements.